lyrasis/kiba-extend/doc/file_registry_entry.md

 **NOTE:** (Since 3.0.0) For all keys besides `:dest_special_opts`, you may pass a Proc that returns the expected value format when called.
 For `:dest_special_opts`, you may pass Procs as individual values within the option Hash.
 This can be useful if you need to pass in a value that depends on other project config that may not be loaded/set up when registry is initially populated.
 A publicly available example is in `kiba-tms` which [sets destination initial headers](https://github.com/lyrasis/kiba-tms/blob/eb8f222f0dc753921e58d136cd15e5eab7472c60/lib/kiba/tms/table/prep/destination_options.rb#L32-L34) [based on the preferred name field for a given TMS client project, and whether they want to include "flipped" form as variant terms](https://github.com/lyrasis/kiba-tms/blob/eb8f222f0dc753921e58d136cd15e5eab7472c60/lib/kiba/tms/constituents.rb#L140-L148).

 ### `:path`
-[String] full or expandable relative path to the expected location of the file
+[String] full path or expandable relative path to the expected location of the file associated with the registry entry.
+If it is a supplied entry, the file must be present at this location.
+If it is a job entry, this is the location where the output of the job is written.

 * default: `nil`
-* required if either `:src_class` or `:dest_class` requires a path
+* A path String value is required if either `:src_class` or `:dest_class` requires a path

 ### `:src_class`
 [Class] the Ruby class used to read in data.
 This class must be defined in the `Sources` namespace or equivalent.
-Example: you should never use {Kiba::Extend::Destinations::CSV} as a `src_class`value.
+That is, {Kiba::Extend::Destinations::CSV} will not work as a `src_class` value.

 * required, but default supplied if not given
-* default: value of {Kiba::Extend.source} (`Kiba::Extend::Sources::CSV` unless overridden by your ETL app)
+* default: value of {Kiba::Extend.source} (This will be `Kiba::Extend::Sources::CSV` unless overridden by your ETL app)

 ### `:src_opt`
 [Hash] file options used when reading in source